gvwilson/thirdbit/src/fiction/santas/index.md

 I think I need to go to the bathroom."

 The door slid open again.
-The elf who entered this time was taller than the first one and wore a blue uniform instead of a lab coat.
+The elf who entered this time was taller than the santa and wore a blue uniform instead of a lab coat.
 The ray gun in her hand was a twin of the one Finner had fired, except hers had several tally marks scratched on the barrel